Warm Handover Referral Scheme Privacy Statement

 Each partner organisation must sign the Suffolk Information Partnership Warm Handover Referral Scheme Information Sharing Agreement before they join the Scheme.
 This shows that they are GDPR and Data Protection Act 2018 compliant and follow procedures for handling, storing and retaining personal data.
 If applicable they are also registered with the Information Commissioner’s Office.

 You will find a list of partner organisations here.

 What data does the Suffolk Information Partnership hold about me?

 The Suffolk Information Partnership does not hold any personal data on individuals.
-It only holds contact information for the partner organisations and provides them with support and guidance on using the referral scheme.
+All it holds is contact information for the partner organisations.
+It also provides these organisations with support and guidance on using the Referral Scheme.

 Who do I contact if I am concerned about the holding and processing of my data?